CVE-2025-53251

 Executive summary

-An unrestricted file upload vulnerability in the Pin WP theme allows unauthenticated attackers to execute arbitrary code on the web server, posing a critical risk of full system compromise.
+A critical arbitrary file upload vulnerability in the Pin WP theme allows attackers to upload malicious web shells, leading to potential full server compromise.

 Vulnerability